Ekol Applepie 4kW with log store, top oven, kettle pad and side plate

 Pictured is the DG Aste 5 from Holland

 Wood burning stoves on this page were tested for at least 40 hours and are my choice for 2020.
-The UK's best selling wood burning stoves during the winter of 2019/20 were the Saltfire Peanuts.
+The UK's best selling wood burning stoves during the winter of 2019/20 were the Saltfire Peanuts, Firewire range and the DG Ivar 5.

 Julian Patrick (ex-installer, owner of Stovefitter's Warehouse and author of The Stovefitter's Manual)